jonathanlareau/ms-app-grpc-go/README.md

 You can run this application in three way:
 - In starting the three apps individually.
 - Using Docker-compose included.
-- Minikube with de yaml deployment files in k8s
+- Minikube with yaml deployment files in k8s
 ## Individual start
 ### Steps
 - In the folder server : go run main.do